jeskodes/word-scramble/README.md

 - General search: SEO tags - brain-training, conundrum, letters and words, anagram, game, guessing, words, scramble, animals.

-- Easily "plug in play" Animal Scramble.
-The design communicates how to play without the need for lots of rules.
+- Easily open the app/webpage and play Animal Scramble straight away.
+The design communicates how to play without the need for lots of explanations.

-##### MVP: Features/Acceptance Criteria:
+##### Minimum Viable Product: Features/Acceptance Criteria:

 - Single page.
 - The user first arrives at the game title and game play.
 - Start Button.
 - Input box for guessing the word.
-- Answer: The correct answer is always shown following guess, whether the uses guesses correctly or incorrectly.
+- Answer: The correct answer is always shown after the guess, whether the uses guesses correctly or incorrectly.
 - Next Button for next word.
 - A way to skip a guess.
 - A restart button to start a new game.